 Learn more about programming FPGA device in ARC_EM_SDP_UserGuide

-- Download the package and unzip it, you will find four folders:
+Unzip the .zip file, you will find four folders:

 /tool_config.
 Now create a new folder according to your board revision and package name.
-In this case em9d_dfss is added to rev2 board, so you should set your directory as this:
+In this case em11d_dfss is added to rev2 board, so you should set your directory as this:

-- You are done importing a new package, flash the bit file into board and build with it to make sure everything is working.
+You are done importing a new package, flash the bit file into your board and then build with it to make sure everything is working.

-By setting up the board, you are now ready to run your first program on EM Software Development Platform. please refer to example example_blinky for further details.
+By setting up the board, you are now ready to run your first program on EM Software Development Platform.
+There are two way to run your program.
+The first way is to use debugger, please refer to example example_blinky for further details.
 Build and download the example using either MetaWare or GNU.
 The command is shown below:

 $ cd <embarc_root>/example/baremetal/blinky $ gmake BOARD=emsdp BD_VER=rev2 CORE=em11d_dfss TOOLCHAIN=mw run